 - Don’t Rush: It’s tempting to speed if you’re behind schedule.
 However, according to the Insurance Institute for Highway Safety, speeding was a contributing factor in 28 percent of motor-vehicle accident fatalities in 2014.

-If you or a family member suffers an injury on your Thanksgiving road trip, turn to The Law Office of Brian K. Branch.
+If you or a family member suffers an injury on your Thanksgiving road trip, turn to The Law Office of Brian K. Branch, PC.
 An injury attorney in Albuquerque will help you fight for the maximum compensation.